DoTheEvo/selfhosted-apps-docker/frigate/readme.md

 Credentails are contained in the url - `rtsp://username:password@ip:port/url`

 Disabled mqtt since no communication with home assistant or anything else.
-And a single camera stream that pulls credentials from environment variables.
+And a single camera stream that pulls credentials you set in the `.env` file.

 `config-1.yml`
 ```yml